 Like many visitors to Venice, Italy, we decided to make three islands in the Venice Lagoon a part of our stay.
 We spent the month of May exploring the canal city, so we had plenty of time to find our way.
 Murano is the largest and probably most visited island in the lagoon, apart from Venice itself.
 Though it was our least favorite of the three islands we visited, it was easy to see why many tourists are drawn there by its history and attractions.
 Here’s our account of getting to Murano, and exploring it with a young child.

 By the way, this article contains affiliate links.
 If you click on one and wind up making a purchase, we will receive a small commission at no extra cots to you.
 These commissions help support our travels and this website.
-If you’d like to learn more about how we are monetizing this travel blog, please check out our monthly report, Operation Digital Nomad.

 Many travelers choose to combine Murano with Burano (colorful) and Torcello (relaxing) as part of an island hopping Venice day trip.
 We chose to visit Murano individually since it is the largest and closest of the three, and because the other two are distant from Venice, but close to one another.

 What’s on Murano

 The main attractions on Murano are its many glass shops and factories.
 Murano glass has, throughout history, been some of the most famous in the world.
 The artisans there kept their techniques a closely guarded secret, and until the modern age arrived, their abilities were pretty much unique.
 Not all – a minority, in fact – of the glass sold on Murano today is actually what could be called artisan.
 Much of it is mass produced locally or overseas.
 Some of it is breathtaking, much of it is cheesy.